duneanalytics/spellbook/README.md

 ## Docs

 Spellbook has a lot of moving parts & specific design principles for contributing to Dune's interpretation layer of data.
 In order to prepare contributors to parcipate most efficiently, the [docs](docs/) directory contains a wide ranging set of topics to answer common questions & provide info on why the repo is setup as it is.
 Please read & refer to this section when developing in Spellbook and questions arise.
 The Dune team will also link back to these docs to answer questions often, to help grow awareness and keep communications clean.

+## Sub-projects

+In order to prepare for scaling Spellbook, the repo has started to pilot sub-projects to break out complex DBT lineages a bit & keep focus areas clean.
+This will also help downstream orchestration to keep spells fresh in production.
+Please refer to initial [GH discussion](https://github.com/duneanalytics/spellbook/discussions/5238) for high-level info & continue the conversation there with the Dune team.
+- First sub-project: erc20 token metadata, found [here](https://github.com/duneanalytics/spellbook/tree/main/tokens)

 ## Ways to contribute to Spellbook